xcart/xc5-manual/en/modules/wordpress_integration/how_wordpress_integration_works.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2016-11-11 13:49 +0400'
 identifier: ref_9IwXqwiT
-updated_at: 2015-09-26 00:00
-layout: article_with_sidebar
-lang: en
-title: 'How WordPress Integration works'
+title: How X-Cart 5 to WordPress Integration works
 categories:
   - User manual
+published: true
+order: 100
 ---

-The WordPress Integration module for X-Cart allows you to build ecommerce blocks with the products and categories from your X-Cart based store into your WordPress blog website.
+The X-Cart 5 to WordPress Integration module for X-Cart allows you to build ecommerce blocks with the products and categories from your X-Cart based store into your WordPress blog website.

 Here is an example of a detailed product page included into a blog post: